jrmwaro/morechato/README.md

 # morechato
-a simple chhatting app. with makes use of firebase realtime database.
+a simple chatting app. with makes use of firebase realtime database.